 Suicide continues to be a cause of avoidable death among farmers in Australia, although rates of death vary significantly in different areas of Australia.
-Occupational, environmental, social, cultural and climatic conditions, poor access to health care services and stigma all contribute.
+Occupational, environmental, social, cultural and climatic conditions, poor access to appropriate health care services and stigma all contribute.

 While diagnosable mental illness can be a factor in suicide, this is not always the case.
 Farming can be extremely difficult at times.
 After years of drought some farm families then face crop and stock losses due to floods, fires, market changes or insect attack.
 It can seem overwhelming.